josh-helpert/elder/docs/syntax.markdown

 No one likes ambiguities but the alternatives are worse.
 Ultimately it was decided that ambiguities are fine at the level of syntax as disambiguation is enforced by semantics not syntax.
 Further discussion about this decision and alternatives considered can be found here (TODO: link to blog article).

+## Shadowing
+---
+Shadowing can cause issues when it's done w/o expecting it.
+This is especially true in languages like CoffeeScript and Python where adding names to an outer scope will affect inner scope.

+There's been several approaches by different languages to make this clear:
+* JavaScript, Java, etc. use keywords like `var`, `const`, `let` for declaration and just allow to redeclare w/n a block
+* Go is much like JavaScript-ilk but additionally has a shorthand for declaration using `:=`
+* Python will always use names from an outer scope using `nonlocal` and `global` to disambiguate when to shadow
+* Zig doesn't allow it at all (this is probably the safest option and b/c it's goal is system programming it makes sense to prioritize safety but not w/o it's downsides)
+* Almost like Zig, Coffeescript generally doesn't allow shadowing but is less consistent b/c it allows function parameters to shadow

+From these and other solutions in other languages, here's the problems that arise:
+* Declaraing a name in a locally, then later, someone uses the same name in outer scope which changes meaning of local name to assignment
+* Declaraing a name in a outer scope, then later, one doesn't see the outer name (eg a long file or deeply nested) and resuses the name assuming it's not used

+Additional to these, we have a few more goals generally:
+* Shadowing is significant enough should be an explicit choice by the developer, not implicit
+* The most common, least complex, and desirable use-case should have the most minimal, terse syntax.
+The less common, more complex, and less desirable should have more explicit syntax.

+With all this, here's what we've chosen:
+* In order to declare a name the least amount of syntax is using `=` (eg `x = 4`).
+This remains as a way to declare a name as well as assign.
+Most use-cases follow this flow.
+* If one choses to shadow, you must explicitly declare it using `:=` (eg `x := 4`).
+This is read as "declare new x and define as 4".
+If `x` was not previously defined it will allow it as the intent is to isolate `x` to the current scope.
+* Elements that implicitly declare a new scope (eg a `function parameters`) either must not shadow (ie must declare unique names) or must declare it's intent to shadow (using `:=`)

 ## Relation Space
+---
 A ***Relation Space*** is a syntactical tool which models the ***relation*** between a ***target*** and a ***descriptor***.

 A relation space has the qualities: